 - A quiet room in your home.
 When using this option ensure that you are in a separate room from children and pets, that there are no distractions such as telephones or people coming and going and in a professional setting.
 Outdoors is generally not advisable as lighting, sounds and background disruptions can be an issue.

-- When possible try to use a webcam as your video will record in better quality and produce a smaller file, plus then you will not have the extra step of transferring your file from a device to your computer.
+- When possible try to use a webcam as your video will record in better quality and produce a smaller file, plus then you will not have the extra step of transferring video file from phones or tablets device to your computer.

 - Always run a 1 min test before you make your final recording to review audio quality, the framing of your video and file size.

 What format does the file need to be in?

 Your file should be an mp4, most devices today are mp4 files as a default so converting or changing the format is not necessary.
 However if you find that you have a file which does not end in .mp4 you can use video editing software to convert the file.
 Here are some recommendations software.